Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 We expect our EMEA region to have net sales growth compared to prior year.
 We anticipate modest growth in the European business, fueled by our specialty ingredients portfolio.
 However, we expect currency headwinds and higher input cost to partially offset the anticipated improvement.
 Pakistan is expected to continue its volume growth and drive for continued efficiency gains.
 We continue to monitor the political environment and political risks to our business.

-We expect cash from operations in 2017 to be in the range of $750 million to $775 million which reflects the payment timing associated with the U.S.-Canada tax settlement I mentioned earlier.
+We expect cash from operations in 2017 to be in the range of $750 million to $775 million, which reflects the payment timing associated with the U.S.-Canada tax settlement I mentioned earlier.
 We expect to invest between $300 million and $320 million in capital expenditures around the world in 2017 to support growth as well as cost and process improvements.
 Importantly, we have a proven track record of both reinvesting and returning capital to shareholders through dividends and share repurchases.
 And we expect to continue this in the future as we concurrently explore M&A opportunities.

 That brings my section of the presentation to a close.
 So, let me turn it back to Ilene.